zkejid/zkejid.github.io/index.md

 Hello and welcome to my blog.

 All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-Big thanks to [link to fast.ai](https://www.fast.ai) and [David Robinson](http://varianceexplained.org/) for the ispiration to make this blog.
+Big thanks to [fast.ai](https://www.fast.ai) and [David Robinson](http://varianceexplained.org/) for the ispiration to make this blog.